-For technical and economic reasons, Intermap believes it is difficult to use satellite optical data (DigitalGlobe, SPOT, RAPID Eye, and GeoEye) to generate stereo images of large areas and apply photogrammetry to create elevation data.
+For technical and economic reasons, Intermap believes it is difficult to use satellite optical data from suppliers such as DigitalGlobe, SPOT, and Blackbridge (RapidEye) to generate stereo images of large areas and apply photogrammetry to create elevation data.
 Intermap has previously sold terrain data to two satellite companies in order to provide them with the elevation data they require to rectify their satellite imagery for their customers.
 Intermap also sells terrain data to NGA, which is the largest customer for the satellite companies.
-The Company regards satellite imagery as a complementary data layer, providing color optical images that can be draped over Intermap's terrain data.
+The Company regards satellite imagery as a complementary data layer, providing color or black and white optical images that can be draped over Intermap's terrain data.

-The Ministry of Economy, Trade, and Industry (METI) of Japan and the United States National Aeronautics and Space Administration (NASA) released the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) Global Digital Elevation Model Version 2 (GDEM V2) on October 17, 2011.
+The Ministry of Economy, Trade, and Industry ("METI") of Japan and the United States National Aeronautics and Space Administration ("NASA") released the Advanced Spaceborne Thermal Emission and Reflection Radiometer ("ASTER") Global Digital Elevation Model Version 2 ("GDEM V2") on October 17, 2011.
 This elevation model has a vertical accuracy of 20-meters.
 The first version of the ASTER GDEM, released in June 2009, was generated using stereo-pair imagery collected by the ASTER instrument onboard the satellite.
 ASTER GDEM coverage spans from 83 degrees north latitude to 83 degrees south, encompassing 99 percent of Earth's landmass.
 The improved GDEM V2 adds 260,000 additional stereo-pairs, improving coverage and reducing the occurrence of artifacts.
 The refined production algorithm provides improved spatial resolution, increased horizontal and vertical accuracy, and superior water body coverage and detection.
 The ASTER GDEM V2 maintains the GeoTIFF format and the same gridding and tile structure as V1, with 30-meter postings and 1 x 1 degree tiles.
-This elevation data set has not been hydro-enforced and is negatively biased downward approximately by 10-meters.
+This elevation data set has not been hydro-enforced and is negatively biased downward by approximately 10-meters.
 Intermap believes that this data is not sufficiently precise for most commercial applications such as aviation safety, environmental control, engineering, flood management and topographic mapping.
-Intermap has merged ASTER V2 and SRTM (explained below) and calibrated it using high resolution LiDAR data from ICESat (spaceborne LiDAR sensor) to derive an elevation model with fewer artifacts than the ASTER V2 and with a better vertical accuracy of 12-meters.
-The Company will soon offer this product, called NEXTMap World 30 at a 30-meter horizontal resolution.
+Intermap has merged ASTER V2 and SRTM (explained below) and calibrated it using high resolution LiDAR data from a spaceborne LiDAR sensor ("ICESat") to derive an elevation model with fewer artifacts than the ASTER V2 and with a better vertical accuracy of 12-meters.
+The Company introduced this product in June 2012, called NEXTMap World-30 at a 30-meter horizontal resolution.